-Xiaoxuan Lu is an Assistant Professor in the Division of Landscape Architecture, where she teaches landscape history and theory, and design studios.
+Xiaoxuan Lu is an Assistant Professor in the Division of Landscape Architecture at the University of Hong Kong, where she teaches landscape history and theory and design studios.
 She has practiced in the fields of architecture and landscape architecture at Turenscape in Beijing, West 8 in Rotterdam, Bjarke Ingels Group in Copenhagen, and SWA in Los Angeles.
 For Turenscape, she recently worked as the project manager for Zaryadye Park International Competition, which envisions Zaryadye Park as an urban ecosystem that provides multiple eco-services to the city and people.

-Xiaoxuan has served as an editor and columnist for Landscape Architecture Frontiers since 2012, which won an Honor Award in the Communications category of 2015 ASLA professional awards.
+Xiaoxuan Lu serves as an editor and columnist for Landscape Architecture Frontiers 景觀設計學 since 2012, which won an Honor ward in the Communications category of 2015 ASLA professional awards.
 Her “Experiments and Processes” column showcases a range of speculative design project.
 It functions as a platform for exploring narratives behind experimental methodologies, representations and results, while projecting a future for landscape architecture that is positioned between research, storytelling, and design.

 2020 Issue #1: Ecological Restoration through Territorial Spatial Planning Lu, Xiaoxuan.
 “Green Utopias.”
 Landscape Architecture Frontiers 8, no. 1 (2020): 126-127.

 Lu, Xiaoxuan.
 “The Well-Being of Children and Youth in an Uncertain World.”
 Landscape Architecture Frontiers 8, no. 2 (2020): 142‒143.

 2020 Issue #3: Nature-Based Solutions and Urban Resilience